OpenEvalProject/evals/manuscripts/elife-83868/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/0245cg223 Institute of Biochemistry and Molecular Biology, ZBMZ, Faculty of Medicine, University of Freiburg Freiburg Germany
+1. Institute of Biochemistry and Molecular Biology, ZBMZ, Faculty of Medicine, University of Freiburg Freiburg Germany ([ROR:0245cg223](https://ror.org/0245cg223))
-2. https://ror.org/0245cg223 Faculty of Biology, University of Freiburg Freiburg Germany
+2. Faculty of Biology, University of Freiburg Freiburg Germany ([ROR:0245cg223](https://ror.org/0245cg223))
-3. https://ror.org/0245cg223 Institute of Medical Biometry and Statistics (IMBI), Faculty of Medicine and Medical Center, University of Freiburg Freiburg Germany
+3. Institute of Medical Biometry and Statistics (IMBI), Faculty of Medicine and Medical Center, University of Freiburg Freiburg Germany ([ROR:0245cg223](https://ror.org/0245cg223))
-4. https://ror.org/0245cg223 Institute of Physics, University of Freiburg Freiburg Germany
+4. Institute of Physics, University of Freiburg Freiburg Germany ([ROR:0245cg223](https://ror.org/0245cg223))
-5. https://ror.org/0245cg223 Biochemistry and Functional Proteomics, Institute of Biology II, Faculty of Biology, University of Freiburg Freiburg Germany
+5. Biochemistry and Functional Proteomics, Institute of Biology II, Faculty of Biology, University of Freiburg Freiburg Germany ([ROR:0245cg223](https://ror.org/0245cg223))
-6. https://ror.org/0245cg223 Institute of Physiology, Faculty of Medicine, University of Freiburg Freiburg Germany
+6. Institute of Physiology, Faculty of Medicine, University of Freiburg Freiburg Germany ([ROR:0245cg223](https://ror.org/0245cg223))
-7. https://ror.org/0245cg223 CIBSS - Centre for Integrative Biological Signalling Studies, University of Freiburg Freiburg Germany
+7. CIBSS - Centre for Integrative Biological Signalling Studies, University of Freiburg Freiburg Germany ([ROR:0245cg223](https://ror.org/0245cg223))
-8. https://ror.org/0245cg223 BIOSS Centre for Biological Signalling Studies, University of Freiburg Freiburg Germany
+8. BIOSS Centre for Biological Signalling Studies, University of Freiburg Freiburg Germany ([ROR:0245cg223](https://ror.org/0245cg223))
-9. https://ror.org/00fbnyb24 Department of Biochemistry, Theodor-Boveri-Institute, University of Würzburg Würzburg Germany
+9. Department of Biochemistry, Theodor-Boveri-Institute, University of Würzburg Würzburg Germany ([ROR:00fbnyb24](https://ror.org/00fbnyb24))

 † Corresponding author

 ## Abstract

-Calcineurin B homologous protein 3 (CHP3) is an EF-hand Ca 2+ -binding protein involved in regulation of cancerogenesis, cardiac hypertrophy, and neuronal development through interactions with sodium/proton exchangers (NHEs) and signalling proteins.
-While the importance of Ca 2+ binding and myristoylation for CHP3 function has been recognized, the underlying molecular mechanism remained elusive.
-In this study, we demonstrate that Ca 2+ binding and myristoylation independently affect the conformation and functions of human CHP3.
-Ca 2+ binding increased local flexibility and hydrophobicity of CHP3 indicative of an open conformation.
-The Ca 2+ -bound CHP3 exhibited a higher affinity for NHE1 and associated stronger with lipid membranes compared to the Mg 2+ -bound CHP3, which adopted a closed conformation.
+Calcineurin B homologous protein 3 (CHP3) is an EF-hand Ca2+-binding protein involved in regulation of cancerogenesis, cardiac hypertrophy, and neuronal development through interactions with sodium/proton exchangers (NHEs) and signalling proteins.
+While the importance of Ca2+ binding and myristoylation for CHP3 function has been recognized, the underlying molecular mechanism remained elusive.
+In this study, we demonstrate that Ca2+ binding and myristoylation independently affect the conformation and functions of human CHP3.
+Ca2+ binding increased local flexibility and hydrophobicity of CHP3 indicative of an open conformation.
+The Ca2+-bound CHP3 exhibited a higher affinity for NHE1 and associated stronger with lipid membranes compared to the Mg2+-bound CHP3, which adopted a closed conformation.
 Myristoylation enhanced the local flexibility of CHP3 and decreased its affinity to NHE1 independently of the bound ion, but did not affect its binding to lipid membranes.
-The data exclude the proposed Ca 2+ -myristoyl switch for CHP3.
-Instead, a Ca 2+ -independent exposure of the myristoyl moiety is induced by binding of the target peptide to CHP3 enhancing its association to lipid membranes.
+The data exclude the proposed Ca2+-myristoyl switch for CHP3.
+Instead, a Ca2+-independent exposure of the myristoyl moiety is induced by binding of the target peptide to CHP3 enhancing its association to lipid membranes.
 We name this novel regulatory mechanism ‘target-myristoyl switch’.
-Collectively, the interplay of Ca 2+ binding, myristoylation, and target binding allows for a context-specific regulation of CHP3 functions.
+Collectively, the interplay of Ca2+ binding, myristoylation, and target binding allows for a context-specific regulation of CHP3 functions.

 ## Introduction